SolaceSamples/solace-samples-nodejs/src/advanced-samples/README.md

-# Solace Node.js API advanced samples/ConfirmedPublish`
+# Solace Node.js API advanced samples

 This directory contains code showing how to make use of advanced features of the Solace message-router.